Case Study in Flawed Dating of Exodus

 Frankly, this is why we don't know Exodus happened and when.
 We are sloppy in reading Bible, and then blame IT for our sloppiness.
 After this section, when you start reading both the alphabet bullets, and then the "Historical 'fit'" links in this webpage, you'll see how obvious is the extra-Biblical Egyptian evidence that Exodus happened in 1440 BC.
 So 'scholars' have no excuse for misdating it, sorry.

-• www.gnmagazine.org also has an agenda, but at least they demonstrate plausibility.
+• gnmagazine.org also has an agenda, but at least they demonstrate plausibility.
 Again, I didn't proof the claims.

-• Stuff at www.knowledge.co.uk/sis is related conceptually to varchive.org. and advances that cause.
+• Stuff at Society for Interdisciplinary Studies is related conceptually to varchive.org. and advances that cause.

-• Sothic material which is another author's Master's Thesis: click here.
+• Sothic material which is another author's Master's Thesis.
 I think it's the same thesis -- now finished -- as I read and then posted in this bullet, several years ago.

-• An Egyptian astronomer recast the Pharaonic reigns based on eclipses, which he read from the stelae and other records, redefining the Egyptian pantheon, to do it; since the end of Exo 10 is the three days' plague of darkness, the idea that eclipses were definitions of the 'gods' is more intriguing.
-So this guy's short pages begin at www.eclipse-chasers.com/egygod1.htm
+• An Egyptian astronomer recast the Pharaonic reigns based on eclipses, which he read from the stelae and other records, redefining the Egyptian pantheon, to do it; since the end of Exodus 10 is the three days' plague of darkness, the idea that eclipses were definitions of the 'gods' is more intriguing.
+So this guy's short pages begin at: THE SOLAR (ECLIPSE) GODS OF ANCIENT EGYPT

 • Next, nefertiti.iwebland.com translates the stelae, inter alia, and is written by someone apparently skeptical of taking anything at face value.
 D'accord.